Ham-ish/Y12-Game-Dev-Blog/Blogs/Blog 6.md

 <img src="../Images/Unreal engine 3.png" title="Unreal engine 8.png" width="800"/>

-Material origional next to material instance, and editing the instance size
+Material original next to material instance, and editing the instance size

 ### In Conclusion and plan for the next week

-Still did not finish the Tutorial. so I shall continue chipping away at that.
+Still did not finish the Tutorial.
+So I shall continue chipping away at that.
 The reason I haven't finished it is that, when I get around to working on it, after about  20 to 40 minutes I'll get distracted and work on somthing else.

-With this in mind next weeks goal is still to finish the tutorial, and also to come up with good ideas for games to create.
+With this in mind next weeks goal is still to finish the tutorial with a renewed vigor, and also to come up with good ideas for games to create.